F4bioo/Seedcake/README.md

 Welcome to <strong>Seedcake</strong> 🌱🍰, a secure and open-source solution for storing your Bitcoin seed phrases based on Bip-39.
 This project was born out of the need for a flexible yet secure alternative in scenarios where conventional physical storage methods like crypto steel 🤘, paper 🧻 etc... are impractical or risky.
 <br clear="left"/>

+## Download the Latest Release 📥

 <a href='https://play.google.com/store/apps/details?id=com.fappslab.seedcake'><img alt='Get it on Google Play' src='https://play.google.com/intl/en_us/badges/static/images/badges/en_badge_web_generic.png' width='200'/></a>

+**OR**

+For the latest stable version of Sedcake, visit our [Releases page](https://github.com/F4bioo/Sedcake/releases) and download the APK directly.

+## Build Instructions 🛠️

+For a step-by-step guide on building Sedcake from source, please see the [BUILD.md](BUILD.md) guide.

+---

 ## The Sacred Place of Self-Custody 🛡️